How to make a very good cheesecake:

 - This next step requires some rudimentary ninja skills.
 At the very least, you should have cold, dry hands and be able to do it relatively quickly.
 This is where you take the cheesecake out of the bottom of the pan and remove the parchment paper.
 First, you grab it by opposite corners and lift it out of the pan and into the cake holder.
 Then you roll the parchment paper from under it until you can quickly but delicately lift the cheesecake with your (cold, dry) hand to remove the rest...

 - Then put it back in the fridge until you are ready to eat it or add a topping.
 Go back to that activity that you enjoy for a little while.
-The thing about cheesecake is that it actually tastes better on day three or four then it would have on those first couple of days, as the flavors continue to meld.
+The thing about cheesecake is that it actually tastes better on day three or four than it would have on those first couple of days, as the flavors continue to meld.
 So if you've got time, then you might as well wait.
 Baking cheesecake can be an exercise in patience...

 - If you are making a fruit topping, here is a bonus recipe: take some fresh or frozen berries (if fresh, you may want to set some aside to be added later), cook them over low to medium heat in a saucepan with about 1/4 cup of water.
 Once they start to soften, mash it with a fork.
 Stir.
 Add some white sugar, between 1/3-1/2 cup.
 Add about 2 tsp of lime juice and 2 tsp of vanilla.
 Ginger juice can be a good secret ingredient here, too.
 A little bit of honey and cinnamon can also add a nice touch.
 In a small bowl, take about 2 tsp of corn starch and mix it with about 1/4 cup of of cold water to make a slurry.
 Mix with a fork until the consistency is uniform, then dump it into the berry mixture.
 Stir constantly as it thickens.
 You may also want to add a few drops of food coloring, but this is entirely optional.
 Remove from heat.
 You may need to stir occasionally as it continues to cool and thicken.
 After a few minutes, transfer to a container that seals.
 If using sliced/fresh berries, you probably want to add them to the topping now, unless you want them on top of the glaze.
 Store topping in refrigerator until it has cooled completely, at which point it might be added to the cheesecake...